Best Wine Bars in Bend, OR

 Snacks: Charcuterie and cheese options.

-Many wine bars have a token beer option or two, but The Wine Shop and Beer Tasting Bar in downtown Bend has a full tap list of craft brews that will warm the hearts of the beer lovers in your group.
-If you’re looking for wine, you will still have options aplenty.
-With over 600 bottles sourced from around the world, there is a ton of exploration potential.
-Best of all, The Wine Shop offers 2 oz tastings of their wines, so you can try them out before committing to a glass or bottle purchase.
+Most wine bars have a token beer option or two, but The Wine Shop and Beer Tasting Bar in downtown Bend has a full tap list of craft brews that will warm the hearts of the beer lovers in your group.
+If you’re looking for wine, you’ll still have options aplenty.
+With over 600 bottles from around the world, there is a ton of exploration potential.
+The Wine Shop offers 2 oz tastings of their wines, so you can try them out before committing to a glass or bottle purchase.
 Buy bottles to go or enjoy them in The Wine Shop and Beer Tasting Bar’s cozy tasting room.

 The Box Factory (near the Old Mill District)